-Concert dress is, for boys and girls, white and black.
-Boys wear white collared dress shirts with black slacks and black dress shoes.
-Girls wear a solid black dress or a white blouse with a black skirt or black dress slacks and black dress shoes (open-toed shoes and reasonable heels are permitted).
+Concert dress: Boys wear white collared dress shirts with black pants and black dress shoes.
+Girls wear a white blouse with black skirt or black dress pants and black dress shoes (open-toed shoes and reasonable heels are permitted.
+All other grades wear the uniform.

-The semi-formal dress code for boys is: dress slacks (no jeans or patched pocket pants), a collared dress shirt, dark socks, dress shoes (no sneakers or sandals).
+The semi-formal dress code for boys is as follows: dress pants (no jeans or patched pocket pants), a collared dress shirt, dark socks, dress shoes (no sneakers or sandals).
 For commencement, graduating 8th graders must wear a tie.
 No dyed hair or hats.
 Hair should be trimmed appropriately.

-The semi-formal dress code for girl is as follows: modest-length skirts or dresses with hems that approach the knee, or appropriately fitting dress slacks; bare midriffs are not acceptable.
+The semi-formal dress code for girl is as follows: modest-length skirts or dresses with hems that approach the knee, or appropriately fitting dress pants; bare midriffs are not acceptable.
 Modestly-cut sleeveless tops/dresses are allowed; ladies may not wear strapless, spaghetti-strap, or tank tops.
 Girls should wear dress shoes.
 No flip-flops.
 Hair should be styled appropriately.